cran-task-views/ChemPhys/ChemPhys.md

 -   The `r view("MedicalImaging")` task view provides a list of packages that can be used on fMRI, MRI, and related data.
--   The `r pkg("AnalyzeFMRI")` has functions for I/O, visualisation and analysis of functional Magnetic Resonance Imaging (fMRI) datasets stored in the ANALYZE or 'NIFTI' format.
+-   See for instance the package `r pkg("AnalyzeFMRI")` for working with data stored in the ANALYZE or 'NIFTI' format.

 ### Fluorescence Lifetime Imaging Microscopy